slaufer/chatgpt-cli/README.md

     Ollama (ollama)
       OPTIONS:
       - model                  Model ID used to generate the response. (default: llama3.1:8b)
+      - mirostat               Enable Mirostat sampling for controlling perplexity.
+      - mirostat_eta           Influences how quickly the algorithm responds to feedback from the generated text.
+      - mirostat_tau           Controls the balance between coherence and diversity of the output.
+      - num_ctx                Sets the size of the context window used to generate the next token.
+      - repeat_last_n          Sets how far back for the model to look back to prevent repetition.
+      - repeat_penalty         Sets how strongly to penalize repetitions.
+      - temperature            The temperature of the model; higher values increase creativity.
+      - seed                   Sets the random number seed to use for generation.
+      - stop                   Sets the stop sequences to use; generation stops when encountered.
+      - num_predict            Maximum number of tokens to predict when generating text.
+      - top_k                  Reduces the probability of generating nonsense by limiting token selection.
+      - top_p                  Controls diversity via nucleus sampling; higher values yield more diverse text.
+      - min_p                  Ensures a minimum probability threshold for token selection.

       By default, uses an Ollama instance running on localhost.
 For remote instances, set the OLLAMA_HOST environment variable.
 ```